matheesha20/Idiot-AI/README.md

 - ✅ Respects rate limits
 - ✅ Updates knowledge base with fresh data
 - ✅ Maintains conversation context
+- ✅ Stores models locally for offline use

 ## 📞 Support

 If you encounter issues:
+1. Run the health check: `python health_check.py`
-1. Check the troubleshooting section above
+2. Check the troubleshooting section above
-2. Ensure all dependencies are installed
+3. Ensure all dependencies are installed
-3. Verify your Gemini API key is valid
+4. Verify sufficient RAM/storage available
-4. Check that Playwright browsers are installed
+5. Check that Playwright browsers are installed

-## 🎊 Enjoy Your Enhanced AI Assistant!
+## 🎊 Enjoy Your LOCAL AI Assistant!

-Your AI now has access to the entire web and will automatically research topics to give you the most current information - all while maintaining their wonderfully aggressive personalities!
+Your AI now runs **completely on your machine** with TinyLlama and will automatically research topics to give you the most current information - all while maintaining their wonderfully aggressive personalities!

 Ask about companies, stocks, news, or anything that needs fresh data.
 The AI will handle the research automatically and respond in character.

+**Key Benefits:**
+- 🔒 **Complete Privacy** - your data never leaves your machine
+- ⚡ **Fast Response** - no network latency for AI inference
+- 🌐 **Current Info** - automatic web research when needed
+- 💰 **No Costs** - no API fees or subscriptions
+- 🚀 **Always Available** - works offline after initial setup

-**No commands needed - just ask and watch the magic happen!** ✨
+**No API keys needed - just ask and watch the magic happen!** ✨